The Worst Habits for Your Brain

 3. The wrong foods

 Do you start your day with orange juice?
-There are about 20 grams of sugar in an average glass of OJ and research has shown that high-sugar diets can lead to a significant decrease in memory and cognitive function.
+There are about 20 grams of sugar in an average glass of orange juice and research has shown that high-sugar diets can lead to a significant decrease in memory and cognitive function.

 For some top tips on what foods to eat, check out our article on foods to fight fatigue.